 Mobile Home – This was a home built to no particular code before 1976.
 Still incorrectly used to refer to a “Manufactured Home” which is built to the national HUD code today and is what we sell on this site, along with Modular homes.

-Modular Home – a manufactured home that is made to the respective state level building code, can be moved, appraises like a “stick built” home
+Modular Home – a factory built home that is built to the exact state building code as any “stick (i.e. site) built” home, can be moved, and appraises like a stick built home.

-Off-Line Date – the date by which a manufactured home will be complete at the factory
+Off-Line Date – the date by which a home (Manufactured or Modular) will be completed by the factory.

 Transport to your Zip code will vary between transport companies, but is generally between $6.00 and $8.00 per mile, per section, with a minimum of $1,000 per section.
 SO at $7.00 per mile, for example, it would only cost $1,400 to move a double wide 100 miles ($7.00 per mile x 2 sections x 100 Miles) and $2,800 to move it 200 miles.